-To give an idea of the volume of cases being dealt with, in 2003 OMCT's urgent appeals concerned 5'405 individual victims, 175 groups and 61 organisations, including the following number of victims of particular violations: arbitrary arrests and detentions - 2'060 individuals and 33 groups; incommunicado detention (with risks of torture) - 277 individuals and 7 groups; forced disappearances - 359 individuals and 2 groups; custodial deaths - 200 individuals and 2 groups; death sentences resulting from unfair trial - 267 individuals and 2 groups; extra-judicial executions - 377 individuals and 11 groups; and torture - 367 individuals and 33 groups who were subjected to arbitrary detention in the urgent appeals during the year, OMCT had been informed of the release of 359 individuals and 2 groups by the end of 2003.
+To give an idea of the volume of cases being dealt with, in 2003 OMCT's urgent appeals concerned 5'405 individual victims, 175 groups and 61 organisations, including the following number of victims of particular violations: arbitrary arrests and detentions - 2'060 individuals and 33 groups; incommunicado detention (with risks of torture) - 277 individuals and 7 groups; forced disappearances - 359 individuals and 2 groups; custodial deaths - 200 individuals and 2 groups; death sentences resulting from unfair trial - 267 individuals and 2 groups; extra-judicial executions - 377 individuals and 11 groups; and torture - 367 individuals and 15 groups.
+On a lighter note, of the 2'060 individuals and 33 groups who were subjected to arbitrary detention in the urgent appeals during the year, OMCT had been informed of the release of 359 individuals and 2 groups by the end of 2003.